 Experience the atmosphere of beautiful Aulestad!
 The Nobel laureate Bjørnstjerne Bjørnson lived here with his family from 1875.
 The home is one of the best preserved artist homes in Norway.

-At the Drengestua café visitors can enjoy «Bjørnson blueberry pancakes», sandwiches and more.
-A nice little museum shop offers books and gifts.
+At the café visitors can enjoy «Bjørnson's blueberry pancakes», sandwiches and more.
+Tickets and shop in the Tourist Information by the entrance to the museum.